 – Titration and Pendulation: Both Titration and Pendulation are important to work on trauma and other heavy experiences and emotions with the right pace.“ Titration refers to a process of experiencing small amounts of distress to relieve pain”.
 While revisiting past experiences and traumas, the therapist tracks the bodily responses and how they are experienced.
 “Pendulation is what is used to achieve titration, as pendulation is when you pendulate your focus between stressful content and something completely non-stress related.”

-Tap into the incredible power of breath, join our InnerCamp Breathwork Method Teacher Training.
+Tap into the incredible power of breath, and join our InnerCamp Breathwork Method Teacher Training.
 Learn how supportive breathing techniques can assist your clients experiencing trauma, anxiety, and other conditions.

 DuBois-Maahs, J. (2020, October 16).
 What Is Somatic Therapy and How Can It Benefit You?
 Talkspace. https://www.talkspace.com/blog/somatic-therapy-what-is-definition-get-started-guide/.